 The memory policy is a global policy that you can apply to existing servers on a Cisco UCS domain and also to the servers that are added after you set the memory policy.

-• This feature is supported both on the Cisco UCS B-Series blade servers and UCS C-Series rack servers.
+- This feature is supported both on the Cisco UCS B-Series blade servers and UCS C-Series rack servers. - This global policy cannot be added to a service profile.